-We expect that in the future additional computing disciplines may satisfy our criterion.
+We expect that, in the future, additional disciplines in computing may satisfy our criterion.
 When that is the case, they may be included in future editions of this report.
-Candidates for future editions might include new disciplines that don't yet have such guidelines (e.g., bioinformatics) and more established disciplines that have not recently issued such guidelines (e.g., computer engineering technology).
+Candidates for future editions might include new fields that don't yet have such guidelines (e.g., bioinformatics) and more established fields that have not recently issued such guidelines (e.g., computer engineering technology).

-The foundation of this report is the set of curriculum standards that exist for undergraduate degree programs in the five major computing-related disciplines mentioned above.
-Each report represents the best judgment of the relevant professional, scientific, and educational associations, and serves as a definition of what these degree programs should be and do.
-In addition to using those five reports as the basis for this report, we have referred to the computing professions and other supporting information as necessary.
-We have not focused on other kinds of undergraduate computing degree programs, on graduate education in computing, or on the identities of the computing research communities.
+The foundation of this report is the set of curriculum standards that exist for undergraduate degree programs in the five major computing-related fields mentioned above.
+Each one of the five discipline-specific curricula volumes represents the best judgment of the relevant professional, scientific, and educational associations and serves as a definition of what these degree programs should be and do.